-A metallic taste is not usually serious and can be a symptom of many different things.
-Treatment will depend on the cause.
+A metallic taste is not usually serious.
+What you can do to get rid of it will depend on the cause.

 |Cause||What you can do|

 |Gum disease||Regularly brush your teeth, use dental floss, have a dental check-up every 6 months|

 |Taking certain medicines||Speak to a pharmacist for advice – do not stop taking prescribed medicine without medical advice|

 |Chemotherapy or radiotherapy||Eat stronger tasting food like ginger and spices, and suck on boiled sweets|

 |Colds and other problems with your airways||The taste should go away once the problem has cleared up|

 |Indigestion||The taste should go away after treating indigestion|